External universal chargers for Fairphone batteries

 Additional explanation

-The Vario X has two thin charging pins with a pencil silhouette.
+The Vario X has two thin charging pins with a (flat) pencil silhouette.
 These need to get and keep contact with the + and - contacts of the battery.
 As the location, size and shape of these contacts differ considerably between batteries, the two charging pins can be indidivually moved to the necessary position to match the battery contacts’ position.

 I was able to secure the contact between each of the batteries and the charger and even the vertical position remained firm (unless I kept trying to make the position perfectly vertical …).